dansanderson/easyasm65/README.md

 Of course, EasyAsm has to live somewhere.
 This is what EasyAsm needs:

 * EasyAsm reserves the memory ranges **$1E00-$1EFF** (256 bytes of bank 0) and **$8700000-$87FFFFF** (1 megabyte of Attic RAM).
 If your program overwrites any of this memory, you will need to reload EasyAsm, and any stashed source code data may not be recoverable.
-* EasyAsm reserves the right to overwrite **$50000-$5FFFF** (all 64KB of bank 5) when you call an EasyAsm function with `SYS`.
+* EasyAsm reserves the right to overwrite **$50000-$5FFFF** (all 64KB of bank 5) when you invoke EasyAsm.
 Your program can use this memory while it is running, but the state of this memory may change when EasyAsm is running.

+As a safety precaution, EasyAsm will not assemble to addresses $1E00-$1EFF when assembling to memory.
+This restriction does not apply when assembling to disk.

 EasyAsm uses program memory ($2001-$F6FF) in three ways: